Speaker | Time | Text |

 All those people who believe in the UFO, those are the same people who talk all the time about Jesus and his mother. | ||

-They see those people, they see Jesus and his mother in different kind of places, like in Nigeria, like in Poland, like in different...
-And this is absolutely not true. | ||
+They have seen those people, they see Jesus and his mother in different kinds of places, like in Siguria, like in Poland, like in Libya. | ||

-You need children to tell them those kind of stupid stories about life after death and about Jesus alive. | ||
+You need children to tell them those kind of stupid stories about life after death and about Jesus' life and his mother alive and you of all. | ||

-rain, after the collapse by the Soviet Union. | ||
+And you make it a propaganda now, like in Tegru, like mushrooms after the rain, after the corruption by the Soviet Union. | ||

-So they try to make people believe in more stupid ideas and more stupid lies.
-Thank you. | ||
+So they try to make people believe in both stupid ideas and both stupid lies. | ||

 You're welcome. | ||

-Now, in that man, doctor, I just left him on because I wanted to hear it, and I wanted you to hear it. | ||
+Now, in that man, Doctor, I just left him on because I wanted to hear it, and I wanted you to hear it. | ||

-There are a lot of people who react just like that man does to this information. | ||
+There are a lot of people who react, just like that man does, to this information. | ||

 They may make the best case for never releasing it. | ||